JointlyTech/cache-candidate/README.md

 - The higher-order function and the decorator only work with async functions.
   Please, refer to the [Considerations on synchronous functions](#considerations-on-synchronous-functions) section for more information.
-- The `candidateFunction` must be synchronous.
-If passed an async function bypassing type checking, the candidateFunction will return a Promise thus not working properly.
-This choice was made to avoid the overhead and the performance burden of an async function call.

 ## Cache Stampede